 All-on-4 refers to utilizing 4 implants per arch to replace a missing set of teeth.
 The technique was developed to achieve lower cost and immediate teeth placed the day implants are placed.
 It can be done when there is adequate bone to place the four implants.
-Usually this is the case when teeth are being extracted, or their still is a fair amount of bone left in an edentulous jaw bone (no teeth).
+Usually this is the case, when teeth are being extracted, or there is still a fair amount of bone left in an edentulous jaw bone (no teeth).
 In the upper jaw, it is not used in cases of extreme atrophy of the jaw bone.

 An additional compromise is the prosthesis typically has less teeth, maybe 10 per arch instead of 12-14.
 This is one of the ways to improve longevity — by decreasing the span of teeth.

 The All-on-4 technique also can help eliminate bone grafting, and is termed a graft-less solution.
 This may provide cost savings.
 In summary, the All-on-4 is an alternative solution to provide a beautiful set of teeth, for a reasonable costs.
 The downside is a couple of teeth short per arch, and a risk of decreased long-term success.

 For the above reasons, typically we aim for 6 implants per dental arch — to replace a full set of teeth on either the upper or lower arch.
 Now the catch term is “All-on-X”, since it ranges most often from 4-to-6 dental implants per arch.
 Dr. Loetscher typically plans for 5 or 6 implants per arch — however there are certain situations where 4 implants will be adequate.